The best Indian food in the United States? It's in New Jersey

 But New York has a way of overshadowing the cultural abundance that percolates directly beyond its borders.
 That's quite literally the case with Jersey City, just across the Hudson River.
 Here, the country's most vibrant Indian neighborhood lies hidden under the silhouette of a lower Manhattan skyline.

 The country's most vibrant Indian neighborhood lies hidden under the silhouette of the Lower Manhattan skyline.
+Pictured here is the 2019 Surati Holi Hai Color Walk.

 Paul Martin